Venice: Other tourism mitigation efforts

 On 28 February 2019, the Venice City Council voted in favour of a new municipal regulation requiring day-trippers visiting the historic centre, and the islands in the lagoon, to pay a new access fee.
 The extra revenue from the fee would be used for cleaning, maintaining security, reducing the financial burden on residents of Venice, and to "allow Venetians to live with more decorum".
 The new tax would be between €3 and €10 per person, depending on the expected tourist flow into the old city.
 The fee could be waived for certain types of travelers: including students, children under the age of 6, voluntary workers, residents of the Veneto region, and participants in sporting events.
 Overnight visitors, who already pay a "stay" tax and account for around 40% of Venice's yearly total of 28 million visitors, would also be exempted.
 The access fee was expected to come into effect in September 2019; but it was postponed, firstly, until 1 January 2020, and then, again, due to the coronavirus pandemic.
 The new charge of €5 started to be imposed on those tourists who are not staying overnight and came into force on 25 April 2024.
 It is only charged on peak visitor days, and several classes of people are exempt, including Veneto residents, hotel guests (including mainland boroughs of Venice), local workers, and students.
 Cell phone data showed more tourists came on fee-charged days in 2024, generating more money than expected, and leaving the city to decide whether to raise the fee for the next tourist season or try other approaches.
+Building on the 2024 pilot, the 2025 season saw the access fee extended to cover 54 days, primarily during weekends and holidays between April and July.
+While the base price remained €5, the city introduced a tiered surcharge for 2025, increasing the fee to €10 for visitors who failed to register at least four days in advance.
+For the 2026 season, the system was further expanded to 60 days.
+The 2026 regulations solidified the mandatory digital reservation system for all non-resident day-trippers, intended to facilitate real-time management of arrival caps and provide the city with granular data to adjust the deterrent fees for subsequent tourist cycles.